 So we have covered all of the ‘tech’ stuff needed to get your store up and running, but how will you get people to actually shop at your store?
 Unfortunately e-commerce is no longer a ‘built it and they will come’ endeavour.
 It takes a lot of time and energy to build a site that Google will deem ‘relevant’ and start sending you traffic.
 In addition you have to manage social media, blogging, backlink building, newsletters….the list goes on.
 That is on top of actually managing your store, making your products, dealing with customer service, etc. As you can imagine, this is not a one person operation!

-We’ve put together a summary of what Google is looking for in 2017 which will help you understand exactly the kind of commitment you are looking at if you want to be successful.
+We’ve put together an SEO guide for 2018 which will help you understand exactly the kind of commitment you are looking at if you want to be successful.
 While SEO is something you can do yourself if you have the time, we definitely recommend hiring a professional for the initial keyword/competition analysis at least.
 The last thing you want to do is optimize your site for keywords that no one is looking for!
 Luckily, we offer exactly those kinds of services here at Ryan Design Studio!

 Ready to take the plunge?